John Ashcroft: Governor of Missouri (1985–1993)

 Ashcroft was elected governor in 1984 and re-elected in 1988, becoming the first Republican in Missouri history elected to two consecutive terms.

 Missouri Governor John Ashcroft and First Lady Barbara Bush with a "Parents as Teachers" group at the Greater St. Louis Ferguson-Florissant School District in October 1991.
 Mrs. Bush (in rocking chair) is reading Brown Bear, Brown Bear to the children.

 In 1984, his opponent was the Democratic Lieutenant Governor Ken Rothman.
 The campaign was so negative on both sides that a reporter described the contest as "two alley cats [scrapping] over truth in advertising".
 In his campaign ads, Ashcroft showed the contrast between his rural base and the urban supporters of his opponent from St. Louis.
 Democrats did not close ranks on primary night.
-The defeated candidate Mel Carnahan endorsed Rothman.
+The defeated candidate, Mel Carnahan, endorsed Rothman.
 In the end, Ashcroft won 57 percent of the vote and carried 106 counties—then the largest Republican gubernatorial victory in Missouri history.

-In 1988, Ashcroft won by a larger margin over his Democratic opponent, Betty Cooper Hearnes, the wife of the former governor Warren Hearnes.
+In 1988, Ashcroft won by a larger margin over his Democratic opponent, Betty Cooper Hearnes, the wife of the former governor Warren E. Hearnes.
 Ashcroft received 64 percent of the vote in the general election—the largest landslide for governor in Missouri history since the U.S. Civil War.

 During his second term, Ashcroft served as chairman of the National Governors Association (1991–92).